reactabular/reactabular/packages/reactabular-easy/README.md

 import React from 'react';
 import { search, Search, SearchColumns } from 'reactabular';
 import EasyTable from 'reactabular-easy';
+import VisibilityToggles from 'reactabular-visibility-toggles';
 import HTML5Backend from 'react-dnd-html5-backend';
 import { DragDropContext } from 'react-dnd';
 import cloneDeep from 'lodash/cloneDeep';

+import {
+  generateParents, generateRows
-import { generateRows, VisibilityToggles } from './helpers';
+} from './helpers';
 */

 const schema = {